MGD1981/shopkeep/docs/devplan.md

 - Will start coding just weapons, leaving a framework for expansion.
 - Tile-based sprites.
 Will have a designer create these; will start with CP437 on my own.
 - Interactions with other shops in town (e.g. order wood from woodcutter); towns may not always have every kind of shop.
+- Player does not control town growth/prosperity, but her actions do play a significant role.
+- Town growth leads to new opportunities, more customers, wider variety of available shops.
 - Raw material shops have dynamic inventory dependent on world activity; may need resource sites along with adventure sites.
 - New resource or adventure sites may be discovered or come into existence (e.g. depleted/abandoned mine may become dungeon).
 - Becoming self-sufficient may anger neglected shops, who could attempt to rob/damange player's shop; player could hire guards.